spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 To delete all the definitions that were created as a part of the composed task, we can delete the composed task runner definition.
 To do so:

-1. Clicking the drop down on the left side of the "ct-statement" row and select the `Destroy` option as shown below:
+1. Click the drop down on the left side of the `ct-statement` row and select the **Destroy** option:

    ![Destroy Composed Task](images/SCDF-destroy-ctr.png)

-2. A dialog will appear asking you to `Confirm Destroy Task`.
+2. A dialog asks you to `Confirm Destroy Task`.
 Click the **_DESTROY THE TASK_** button.
-Doing so deletes the definitions that comprised the "ct-statement" composed task.
+Doing so deletes the definitions that comprised the `ct-statement` composed task.